(Dis)Proving Spectre Security with Speculation-Passing Style: End-to-End Speculative Constant-Time Methods

-Our first approach is based on a---folklore---reduction of constant-time to non-interference, a widely studied information flow policy which requires that public outputs do not depend on secret inputs.
+Our first approach is based on a---folklore---reduction of constant-time to noninterference, a widely studied information flow policy which requires that public outputs do not depend on secret inputs.

 The reduction is performed in two steps.
-The first step removes \iassertname{} commands, by making programs single-exit, i.e., only return at the end of the program, with a standard transformation, denoted \Tassname{} and presented in \cref{app:ct-verif:ret-elim}, that introduces conditional branches to skip the rest of the program when an assertion fails.
-The second step simply introduces a ghost variable that accumulates the leakage during execution (see, e.g.,~\cite{FinegrainedCT}). \Cref{fig:leak-inst} presents such a transformation, denoted~\Tleakname{}, which initializes a ghost variable~\obsvar{} to the empty list and appends to it the observation resulting from each memory access and branch.
+The first step removes \iassertname{} commands, by making programs single-exit, i.e., only return at the end of the program, with a standard transformation, denoted \Tassname{} and presented in \refappendixae{}, that introduces conditional branches to skip the rest of the program when an assertion fails.
+The second step introduces a ghost variable that accumulates leakage during execution (see, e.g.,~\cite{FinegrainedCT}). \Cref{fig:leak-inst} presents such a transformation, denoted~\Tleakname{}, which initializes a ghost variable~\obsvar{} to the empty list and appends to it the observation resulting from each memory access and branch.
 All other instructions are left unchanged.

 Both steps are sound and complete for CT\@.
-Consequently, we can employ standard non-interference verification techniques to prove SCT\@.
-In this work, we choose Relational Hoare Logic (RHL), is sound and complete to prove non-interference~\cite{Barthe2016}.
+Consequently, we can employ standard noninterference verification techniques to prove SCT\@.
+In this work, we choose Relational Hoare Logic (RHL), is sound and complete to prove noninterference~\cite{Barthe2016}.

 Recall that RHL manipulates judgments of the form \rhl{c_1}{c_2}{\Pre}{\Pos}, which mean that terminating executions of the programs \(c_1\)~and~\(c_2\) starting from initial states in the relational precondition~\Pre{} yield final states in the relational postcondition~\Pos{}.
 Thus, the statement for CT soundness and completeness introduced in previous work is as follows.